Becky Want

-Rebecca Elizabeth Want (born 13 June 1961, Hyde, Cheshire) is a radio and television broadcaster who currently presents The Late Show on BBC Local Radio.
+Becky Want (born 1964/5) is an English radio and television broadcaster from Manchester who presents The Late Show on BBC Local Radio.

 Broadcasting

-Stints as a broadcaster at Signal Radio in Stoke-on-Trent and Piccadilly Radio and Key 103, in Manchester, led Becky to a presenting role at Granada on its new Breeze lifestyle television channel, until it closed in 2002.
+Want was a host of Radio Wishing Well at Trafford General Hospital.
+She worked at Signal Radio in Stoke-on-Trent, initially as a secretary before presenting, and Piccadilly Radio and Key 103 in Manchester, hosting Picadilly's early breakfast show, before becoming a presenter on Granada Breeze on weekday afternoons, staying until it closed in 2002.